nasa/Common-Metadata-Repository/cmr-exchange/service-bridge/resources/docs/rest-api/index.md

 ## Request IDs

 Each request is given a random UUID to allow for better debugging and correlation of events.
-In addition to being povided in the response body for a successful query, the request ID is also sent in the response headers.
+In addition to being provided in the response body for a successful query, the request ID is also sent in the response headers.
 In the headers, the request ID has the field name `Cmr-Request-Id`.